normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/TheFrontend.md

 # The Serverless TODO List Frontend

-Now that we have learned how DynamoDB and Lambda works lets take a deeper look of the application we are building.
+Now that we have learned how DynamoDB and Lambda works lets take a deeper look atwq the application we are building.

 In our solution folder we have already taken a look at the Lambda project **ServerlessTODOList.StreamProcessor**.
 Now lets take a look at the other projects.